Phdntom/Phdntom.github.io/readme/README.md

   * _Benefit_ - There should be an impact that comes from the feedback you give.

 ## Expectations of Me
-* __Happy and Effective__ - I am concerned about your happiness _and_ your effectiveness.
-I want you to be successful and that, to a degree, means you are effective in your role.
+* __Happy and Effective__ - I am concerned with your happiness _and_ your effectiveness.
+I want you to be successful and that requires me to evaluate how effective you are in your role.

 * __Helpful Resource__ - I want to be someone you come to for help when you are stuck.
 I will share experience, escalate issues to other people, and/or work with you to resolve blockers.